 You will be given a link to an e-diary to record any symptoms you experience after the vaccination.
 A back up paper version can be given instead, if you are experiencing difficulties with internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
 You will also be given a thermometer and tape measure.
 You will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after your vaccination.
-Similarly, you will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days.
-You will also be asked to record any other symptoms you experience in the 28 days after your vaccination.
+Similarly, you will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days after your vaccination.